-She has authored more than 700 research articles in journals, books and abstracts.
-Dr. Perez is invited frequently to lecture at national and international meetings and serves on the editorial boards of multiple academic journals.
+Dr. Perez has authored more than 700 research articles in journals, books and abstracts and is invited frequently to lecture at national and international meetings.
+Dr. Perez serves on the editorial boards of multiple academic journals.

-- Dr. Perez is devleoping a wide range of clinical trials exploring targeted therapeutic agents for the treatment and prevention of breast cancer.
+- Dr. Perez is developing a wide range of clinical trials exploring targeted therapeutic agents for the treatment and prevention of breast cancer.

 - Dr. Perez is leading studies to evaluate the role of genetic biomarkers in the development, aggressiveness and therapeutic efficacy of therapies for breast cancer.

 Dr. Perez's goal is to enhance the understanding of biological markers and pathways that drive breast cancer growth and development, as well as speed up access to personalized therapies.
 This joint commitment reinforces the pursuit to advance cancer genomics and improve patient care.